-Vehicles : The Company leases a vehicle which is used for operational purposes, they generally have a lease term of between 3 and 5 years.
-The lease payments are fixed for the term of the lease.
+Vehicles: The Company leases a vehicle which is used for operational purposes.
+Vehicle leases generally have a lease term of between 3 and 5 years with lease payments fixed for the term of the lease.

 Plant & Equipment: The Company leases a number of items of equipment.
 The majority of equipment include a number of the assets which are considered low value and are therefore not subject to lease accounting.
-The more significant items, including a Bobcat and Skit Steer Loader have lease terms of 3 years and fixed payments for the term of the leases.
+The more significant items, including Bobcats and Skid Steer Loaders have lease terms of 3 years and fixed payments for the term of the leases.

+2022 \$ 2021 \$

-17. INTANGIBLE ASSETS 2021 \$ 2020 \$
+17. INTANGIBLE ASSETS

 Gross carrying amount

-Gross carrying amount opening balance 27,855 -
+Gross carrying amount opening balance 27,855 27,855

-Additions - 27,855
+Additions -

+Disposals / write-offs at cost (27,855)

-Closing balance 27,855 27,855
+Closing balance 27,855

 Accumulated amortisation

-Opening balance (4,071) -
+Opening balance (17,610) (4,071)

+Disposals / write-offs 27,629

-Amortisation expense - Note (11) (13,539) (4,071)
+Amortisation expense - Note (11) (10,019) (13,539)

-Closing balance (17,610) (4,071)
+Closing balance (17,610)

-Net book value at end of financial year 10,245 23,784
+Net book value at end of financial year 10,245

-Intangible Assets includes business systems and computer software and are initially recognised at cost.
-Subsequently, intangible assets with finite useful lives are carried at costs less accumulated amortisation.
+Intangible Assets includes Information Technology and computer software and are initially recognised at cost.
+Intangible assets with finite useful lives are carried at costs less accumulated amortisation.
 Cost incurred subsequent to initial acquisition are capitalised when it is expected that additional future economic benefits will flow to the Company.
-Amortisation is calculated on a straight-line method for 3 years (2020: 3 years).
+Amortisation is calculated on a straight-line method for 3 years (2021: 3 years).